PupoSDC/chair-flight/libs/content/question-bank-type/content/B737/B737.10/page.md

   - Shows pitch limit to stall when flaps are extended or at low speeds
 - **Expended LOC:**
   - Displayed when within 1/2 dot and 5° of MCP course
+- **Minimum indicators**
+  - Baro: turns amber and flashes for 3 seconds
+  - Radio Dial: dial display and pointer turn amber and flash for 3 seconds

 ## ALERTS